mohammedzamakhan/toddmotto.github.io/_posts/2016-10-19-angular-2-forms-reactive.md

 - Angular 2
 ---

-Angular 2 presents two different methods for creating forms, template-driven (what we were used to in Angular 1.x), or reactive.
-We're going to explore the absolute fundamentals of the reactive Angular 2 forms, covering `ngForm`, `ngModel`, `ngModelGroup`, submit events, validation and error messages.
+Angular (v2+) presents two different methods for creating forms, template-driven (what we were used to in AngularJS 1.x), or reactive.
+We're going to explore the absolute fundamentals of the reactive Angular forms, covering `ngForm`, `ngModel`, `ngModelGroup`, submit events, validation and error messages.

 ### Table of contents